-Rawmarsh Community School will work will external agencies to ensure the following principles underpin this policy:
+Rawmarsh Community School will work with external agencies to ensure the following principles underpin this policy:

 - 1. Involving children, parents and carers in decision-making - 2.
 Identification of children's needs - 3.
 Collaborative approach for children with SEND between education, health and social services - 4.
-High quality provision that meets the needs of all children with SEND - 5.
+High-quality provision that meets the needs of all children with SEND - 5.
 Choice and control for children and parents regarding their support and provision - 6.
 Successful preparation for the next stage of education, employment and life

-This policy was created in collaboration between the SENDCo and the SEND Ambassador in liaison with the SLT, all staff and parents of students with SEND.
+This policy was created in collaboration between the SENDCo and, in liaison, with the SLT, all staff and parents of students with SEND.